deeplearning540/deeplearning540.github.io/_sources/lesson01/content.rst.txt

   * Data source: http://sustainabilitymath.org/excel/EPI-Wages-R.csv
   * Content: median and average hourly wages (in 2019 dollars) with categories of men and women by White, Black, and Hispanic.
-  * Task: conduct a linear regression for wages earned versus time (47 years) on this subset: :download:`reduced wages dataset </_static/data/csv/EPI-Wages-subset.csv>`
+  * Task: conduct a linear regression for wages earned versus time (47 years) for both men and women on this subset: :download:`reduced wages dataset </_static/data/csv/EPI-Wages-subset.csv>`
+  * At which year will equal pay be achieved?
+At what wage?